Member Bios

 Tom Buckard

 I am a retired high end computer engineer.
 Lives in Key West, FL. during the winter months and Gainesville, FL. during the summer but I must say that summer is when my wife and I travel to get away from the heat and humidity.
 My absolute passions since college years, is photography with sailing close behind.
-I am a member of the PSA, Florida Council of Camera Clubs and three camera clubs in Florida.
+I am a member of the PSA, PSA Central Florida Chapter, Florida Council of Camera Clubs and three camera clubs in Florida.
 I had a dark room in my years ago and did B&W and color.
 My wife and I have competed for well over forty years and love competitions where they critique.
 You have to have a thick skin but this is how you learn.
 We shoot anything and everything and love it all.
 One of our favorite places to shoot has been Havana, Cuba where we have been fortunate to spend many amazing weeks.
 Also love New England, Savannah and the Alligator Farm in Saint Augustine when the rookery is in full swing.
 Looking forward to being critiqued and critiquing in this Digital Dialog Group.

 Don Poulton